quek-group/XAF-GW/README.md

 J. Chem.
 Theory Comput.
 2019, 15, 6, 3824-3835

+A generalized version is uploaded on 19-Oct-2020 (see /XAF-GW/Generalized/ folder).
+To use this version please cite the following reference:

+J. Phys.
+Chem.
+Lett.
+2020, Accepted (DOI: 10.1021/acs.jpclett.0c02944)

 If the BerkeleyGW code is used in conjunction with the XAF-GW method, please also cite the appropriate references for the BerkeleyGW code.

 Author: Xuan Fengyuan (c2dxf@nus.edu.sg)